plausible/docs/docs/self-hosting.md

 * Creates a Postgres database for user data.
 * Creates a Clickhouse database for stats.
 * Runs migrations on both databases to prepare the schema.
-* Creates an admin account (which is just a normal account with a generous 100 years of free trial).
 * Starts the server on port 8000.

-You can now navigate to `http://{hostname}:8000` and see the login screen.
+You can now navigate to `http://{hostname}:8000` and see the registration screen.

-When you first log in with your admin credentials, you will be prompted to enter a verification code which has been sent to your email.
+When you register and first log in, you will be prompted to enter a verification code which has been sent to your email.
 Please configure your server for SMTP to receive this email.
 [Here are Plausible's SMTP configuration options](https://plausible.io/docs/self-hosting-configuration#mailersmtp-setup).